Coordinators by State

 fitnessdietitian@gmail.com

-Alison Ozgur master's level registered dietitian nutritionist and wellness expert with advanced training and expertise in whole food, plant-based nutrition.
-In 2012 she co-authored her first book, Go Beyond Good: The Trail to a Lifetime of Health and Vitality!
-That same year she was invited to join the online instructor team at the T. Colin Campbell Center for Nutrition Studies, which has evolved into her current role as Director of Wellness Programs.
-Alison is a forever teacher and has led numerous lectures and workshops at Miraval Arizona Resort & Spa.
+Alison is a master’s level Registered Dietitian Nutritionist and wellness expert with advanced training in whole food, plant-based nutrition.
+In 2012, she co-authored her first book, Go Beyond Good: The Trail to a Lifetime of Health and Vitality!
+That same year, she joined the online instructor team at the T. Colin Campbell Center for Nutrition Studies, where she ultimately served as Director of Wellness Programs.

 Arkansas